Kocurowy96/kocurowy96/README.md

 ## Hi there 👋

-I am a new programer, i studing a c++ code.
+- I am a new programer
+- 🌱 I’m currently learning C++
-I can write programs a little bit in batch.
+I can write programs a little bit in batch, c# (eg. KocurAdvRun) and little little in shell (eg. KocurDOS)

+Visit please KocurAdvRun and KocurDOS please.

+- 🔭 I’m currently working on KocurDOS, KocurFileCreator (Soon on GitHib)

 ## Have a nice day :)
 <!--